Compassionate. Dedicated. Skilled.

 Brittany started working as a kennel attendant at CVH in 2012 when she was a high school student.
 Here is where she discovered her passion for caring for pets and she set her sights on a career as a vet tech.
 After graduating from high school, she attended TC3 and then enrolled at SUNY Delhi for her vet tech degree.
 We were elated when Brittany decided to return to CVH to embark on her new career.
 Now, Brittany works full time at Cornell's ICU and she continues to help at CVH on Saturdays.
 It's been an honor to help Brittany attain her goal.
 And it's been fun seeing her adjust to adulting.
 She's currently parenting Zella, a Rottweiler she adopted from a CVH client, and Zella's baby brother, Sampson, a Cane Corso who has quickly outgrown Zella.
 Both live their best lives as couch potatoes.

-Brandy joined our team last year in November 2020 and she's doing exceedingly well in deciphering Dr. Martin's and Dr. Shing's handwriting.
+Brandy joined our team in November 2020 and she's done exceedingly well in deciphering Dr. Martin's and Dr. Shing's handwriting.
 There's a steep learning curve.
 Brandy has worked in customer service in a myriad of fields for 22 years and she has a business degree with an emphasis in financing from TC3.
 She shares her Dryden home with two cats, Octavia and Hunter.
 Octavia is a sassy brown tiger and Hunter is an orange tabby who lives up to his name.
 The favorite part of her job is meeting your pets!